usc-isi-i2/dig-etl-engine/README.md

 - The `NUM_ETK_PROCESSES` should less or equal to the value of`input_partitions` in `config_docker_sandbox.py`.

 - The data in kafka queue will be cleaned after two days.
+If you want to delete the data immediately, drop the kafka container.

 - If you want to run your own ETK config, name this file to `custom_etk_config.json` and put it in `DIG_PROJECTS_DIR_PATH/<project_name>/working_dir/`.
-Your `DIG_PROJECTS_DIR_PATH` will be mapped to `/shared_data/projects` in docker, so make sure all the paths you used in config is start with this prefix.
+Your `DIG_PROJECTS_DIR_PATH` will be mapped to `/shared_data/projects` in docker, so make sure all the paths you used in config are start with this prefix.

 - If you want to clean up all ElasticSearch data, remove `.es` directory in your `DIG_PROJECTS_DIR_PATH`.